zng-ui/zng/TODO/Optimizations.md

 * First render is also slow.
 * We block the app process waiting view-process startup.

+# Event Route

+Limit events so only the affected widgets are visited in `UiNode::event`, right now all nodes that subscribe to the event type are affected, so common events almost visit the full tree.

 # Cache Everything

 General idea, reuse computed data for `UiNode` info, layout and render at